courtiol/judsound/linux/README.md

 So I used `raspi-config` to fix that (in menu **System Options**).

-I also enabled the SSH server (using **Interface Options**), but perhaps that is no necessary if the step above during installation worked (I thought it did not hurt anyhow).
+I also enabled the SSH server (using **Interface Options**), but perhaps that is not necessary if the step above during installation worked (I thought it did not hurt anyhow).

+See end of file for trouble shooting.

 Then I rebooted and logged in.